Work in progress. Last updated: (month/day/year)

 The modular boards didn't work as it made connecting certain parts difficult and involved a lot of placement rules (diagonal runways also problematic), the single stack card draw was a bit of a luck fest with no real choice involved.

-The larger share of the cards survived, and were complemented with the goals on the cards, to give cards a more interesting, meaningful decision making process.
+The larger share of the cards survived, and were complemented with the goals on the cards, to give cards a dilemma for a more interesting, meaningful decision making process.

 Complete Redesign

-This involved a fixed airport, card slots, a fixed number of slots for pretty much everything which makes it much more of a euro game.
+This involved a fixed airport, card slots and a fixed number of slots for pretty much everything which makes it much more of a euro game.

 Problems